-• Heard members of the Fair Board ask the county attorney for help in collecting money from a race track promoter out of Colorado.
+Heard members of the Fair Board ask the county attorney for help in collecting money from a race track promoter out of Colorado.
 Story on Front Page.

-\$2,500 that isn't labeled for something, said Mrs. Hale.
-There is money that's reserved for the livestock building, she said.
-Then if you research it back, the foundation originally started to raise money for the open class building.
+\$2,500 that isn't labeled for someof" because he told the Amusement Authority the board would pay for a thing, said Mrs. Hale.
+There is money that's reserved for the livenew ticket booth at the fairground. stock building, she said.
+Then if Mr. Long said he didn't get bids, and the building ended up costing you research it back, the foundation originally started to raise money for \$4,500 not including the concrete.
+"From now on, it's pretty evident the open class building.